 Every year, we support 30 New Americans—immigrants and children of immigrants—who are pursuing graduate school in the United States.

-You must be planning to be enrolled full-time in a graduate program in the 2021-2022 academic year to apply in the fall of 2020.
+You must be planning to be enrolled full-time in a graduate program in the 2022-2023 academic year to apply in the fall of 2021.
+You can apply to the Fellowship at the same time that you apply for graduate school or in your first two years of the program you're seeking funding for in 2022.

 Selection criteria focuses on accomplishments that show creativity, originality, and initiative in light of the challenges and opportunities that have been part of the applicant's immigration experience.
 The application is open to college seniors, students in the early stages of their graduate career, and those in the workforce who are seeking graduate training.
 The Fellowship is open to all types of professional and graduate degrees, including JDs, MBAs, MPPs, MPAs, PhDs, MMs, MArchs, MDs, MSs, and the list goes on.